 A life between grey coastlines and ragged mountains gave Amanda Winterhalter a scope for the gothic Americana music she creates with her Seattle-based band.
 Joined by Geoff Larson on upright bass, Nick Drozdowicz on electric guitar, and Rick Weber on drums, the band showcases an arcing sound that may unfold and lift as lightly as a sheet in one song, or drive and build to a frenetic fuzz on another.
 With their multi-genre backgrounds in jazz, folk, country, gospel, blues, and rock, they infuse Winterhalter’s songs with a broad palette of styles that forms a cohesive grit and tenderness.

-Since the release of her debut album, Olea, the band is hard at work on a sophomore album.
-At the same time, Winterhalter is spearheading a grant-funded anthology project of songs inspired by true stories of death in the Pacific Northwest.
+Since the release of her debut album, Olea, the band is hard at work on a sophomore album set to release in fall 2019.
+At the same time, Winterhalter is spearheading an collaborative anthology project of songs inspired by true stories of death in the Pacific Northwest.